 - 8.1.
-All child protection and welfare concerns will be recorded and kept in line with the Stoke-on-Trent Safeguarding Children Board guidance.
+All child protection and welfare concerns will be recorded and kept in line with the Stoke-on-Trent and Staffordshire Safeguarding Children Board guidance.
 CPOMS software is utilised to assist this process. - 8.2.
-We will continue to support any pupil leaving any school within The New Guild Trust about whom there have been concerns, by ensuring that all appropriate information, including child protection and welfare concerns, are forwarded under confidential cover to the pupil's destination school as a matter of priority.
+During periods of emergency school opening and during holiday and wrap around care provision, senior leader DSL on duty from another academy school will have access and SLT permissions for CPOMS to the children in attendance.
+Where this has not been possible due to emergency school opening arrangements, then the DSL on duty will make records on paper concern forms and pass to the DSL of that child's own school to be uploaded onto CPOMS.
+Paper records for all child protection and welfare concerns for children will always be used for children who are not on roll at an academy school.
+The paper records will be secured in locked storage by the DSL in the providing academy school. - 8.3.
+We will continue to support any pupil leaving any academy school within The New Guild Trust about whom there have been concerns, by ensuring that all appropriate information, including child protection and welfare concerns, are forwarded under confidential cover to the pupil's destination school as a matter of priority.